-The town is New York, and the time is the 1950s, when the cha-cha is the hottest dance and many New Yorkers subscribe to answering services such as Susanswerphone.
-Among the people whose telephones connect to Susanswerphone's switchboard are:
+The town is New York, and the time is the 1950s, when the cha-cha is the hottest dance craze and many people subscribe to telephone answering services such as Susanswerphone.
+Among the people whose phones connect to Susanswerphone's switchboard are:

 - Blake Barton, an actor who obviously aspires to being the next Marlon Brando;